rwijtvliet/portfolyo/docs/specialized_topics/resampling.rst

 2024-01-01 00:00:00+01:00         0.113843  1000.0     30.0  30000.0  7.98
 ================================  ========  ======  =======  =======  ====

-(Note that the 'simple row-average' of the power, temperature, and price give us incorrect values.)
+Note that the 'simple row-average' of the power, temperature, and price would give us incorrect values.

 --------------------------------
 Downsampling example, price-only